 6:30 pm – 7:30 pm

-Our new songwriting workshop continues in April with local songwriter and performer Jud Caswell.
-Jud starts each session with a short discussion of some of the elements of songwriting craft, and moves on to sharing songs.
-Feedback is focused on questions or concerns raised by the songwriter, with discussion focused on issues of craft and technique.
+Jud starts each session with a short discussion of a specific element of songwriting craft, then moves to sharing songs.
+Jud’s feedback is focused on questions or concerns raised by the songwriter, with group discussion focused on issues of craft and technique.

-The goal of the workshop is to provide a safe place for songwriters to grow their ability.
+The goal of the workshop is to provide a safe place for songwriters to share and learn.
 Songwriters of all levels and abilities are welcome!